Downtown Eugene

 Why does the City need to trade half of the City Hall lot, of all things, to get the County to do the right thing?

-Now, I've never been a fan of the 60's era City Hall.
+Now, I've never been a big fan of the early '60s City Hall.
 But, frankly, it's much better than most civic buildings erected since.
-It's open, it's humble, it's full of greenery, it has amusing artwork and fountains ...
+It's open, it's inviting, it's humble, it's full of greenery, it has amusing artwork and fountains ...

-It's also so 1960's … it's practically an art & design history lesson.
+It's also so 1960's … it's practically a 'mid-century modern' history lesson.
 It could have been enhanced and lovingly preserved as a "cool 60's" tourist attraction.
 But instead, it was wastefully, purposefully allowed to fall apart … an act of government-sponsored vandalism, in my opinion.
 With trivial improvements, it could have been made more sound, more livable, and a center of activity again.

-At a time when the City, County and University all complain about a lack of money, they all exhibit a total addiction to their wasteful Urban Renewal habits.
+At a time when the City, County, and University all complain about a lack of money, they still exhibit a total addiction to their wasteful Urban Renewal habits, even if the funds themselves are no longer available.

 This City Hall could easily be converted into a useful, colorful and charming relic.
 But there's no imagination, just destruction, in the Urban Renewal mindset.